bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 (the probability that the data fits a given set of a parameters).
 The second expression shows that we need to marginalize out (integrate out if it were continuous) the unobserved latent variable :math:`z_i`.
-Unfortunately, this expression is hard to optimize because we can't push the "log" inside the summation.
+Unfortunately, this expression is hard to optimize because we can't "push" the :math:`\log` inside the summation.
 The EM algorithm gets around this by defining a related quantity called the *complete data log-likelihood* function (we'll explain why this works later):